Atlanta is far more than just the capital of Georgia

 Capricious?
 Check.
 Insolent and rude?
 Check.
 Fussy disposition?
 Emphatic check.

 Ever since the mysterious self benching in the 2010 NFC Championship against his Bears’ ancient rival Packers, which resulted in Caleb Hanie’s 15 minutes of sports almost fame, the sports world has been scrambling to label and understand the moody man from Santa Claus, Indiana.
-Read the rest of this entry »
+Continue reading

 In Roger Goodell’s tireless quest to further monetize the NFL (because you know these owners are broke and whatnot), the Thursday night on-field product suffers and injury risks rises